 I have a hipster-level love of irony and satire; for as long as I can remember, I’ve been uncomfortable with my birth gender, but I love the high-femme aesthetic and present like such a girly girl.
-I’d like to think that if I were a doll, I’d be a symbol for staying true to both your style and personality, even if they seemingly contradict.
+A lot of people, upon getting to actually know me, have remarked that they thought I would be really “fake and basic” because of how I look.
+Over time, the name stuck!

 Where are you based?

 San Francisco, CA and Sarasota, FL

 No … I mean, where are your parents from?

 My parents are from New York.
 If you really mean “what kind of Asian are you”, I’m Chinese American.
 Also, please don’t ask people “where they’re from” to find out their ethnicity.
 It’s rude, uncomfortable, and annoying (seriously, please don’t ask me or any other person of color this question.
 We’re tired of hearing it).